Read the first chapter of real food for pregnancy for FREE.

 Unsubscribe at any time.
 Privacy Policy

-Lily Nichols is a Registered Dietitian/Nutritionist, Certified Diabetes Educator, researcher, and author with a passion for evidence-based prenatal nutrition and exercise.
-Her work is known for being research-focused, thorough, and unapologetically critical of outdated dietary guidelines.
-She is the author of two bestselling books, Real Food for Pregnancy and Real Food for Gestational Diabetes.
+Lily Nichols is a Registered Dietitian/Nutritionist, Certified Diabetes Educator, researcher, and author with a passion for evidence-based nutrition.
+Her work is known for being research-focused, thorough, and sensible.
+She is the founder of the Institute for Prenatal Nutrition®, co-founder of the Women’s Health Nutrition Academy, and the author of three books: Real Food for Fertility (co-authored with Lisa Hendrickson-Jack), Real Food for Pregnancy, and Real Food for Gestational Diabetes

-15 Comments
+16 Comments

 Leave a comment